lapidshay/DEMON/README.md

 * epsilon: merging threshold in [0,1]
 * min_community_size: minimum size for communities (default 3 - optional)
 * file_output: True if the results should be written in a file, False otherwise

-The explicit removal version does not expose the ttl parameter.

 ## As python library
 ```python